lukaskabrt/blog.kabrt.cz/input/posts/2018-10-hosting-static-website-on-azure.md

 Tags: [Azure, Azure storage, Wyam]
 ---

-Probably the best option for hosting a static website on Azure is Azure Storage.
-It has been able to host static file (such as HTML, JS, CSS ...) for a long time, but you weren't able to specify the default document for a directory.
+It has been possible to host static files in Azure Storage for a long time, but there were some limitations.
+Probably the most important one - you weren't able to specify the default document for a directory.
 You could display a page with the URL `https://blog.kabrt.cz/index.html`, but URL `https://blog.kabrt.cz` would return the 404 page.
-There were ways around it (e.g. Azure Functions proxy or premium CDN with rewrite rules), but with the introduction of Static Website feature, this limitation is gone.
+There were ways around it (e.g. Azure Functions proxy), but it felt too cumbersome.
+With the introduction of Static Website in Azure Storage, this limitation is gone and I'd like to explore this feature and move my blog to Azure.

 ## Static website hosting
 When you enable this feature on your storage account a new container named `$web` is created and you can specify the default document and custom 404 page.
-Files from this container are served at the special public endpoint acting as a proxy between visitors of your web page and your storage account, that handles default documents and other settings.

-Access to the public endpoint is anonymous and read-only.
+Files from this container are served from the special public endpoint.
+It is acting as a proxy between visitors of your web page and your storage account that handles default documents and other settings.
+Access to the public endpoint is read-only and anonymous.
 To modify your files, you can use your blob storage endpoint.

 For instance, file uploaded to: